 Each entity in the group determines the appropriate functional currency as it reflects the primary economic environment in which the entity operates.
-In translating the financial statements of an investee for incorporation in the consolidated financial statements the assets and liabilities denominated in currencies other than the functional currency of the group are translated at end of the reporting year rates of exchange and the income and expense items are translated at average rates of exchange for the year.
+In translating the financial statements of an investee for incorporation in the consolidated financial statements in the presentation currency the assets and liabilities denominated in other currencies are translated at end of the reporting year rates of exchange and the profit and loss items are translated at average rates of exchange for the reporting year.
 The resulting translation adjustments (if any) are recognised in other comprehensive income and accumulated in a separate component of equity until the disposal of that investee.